Supriyo314/MSc-Dissertation-Scalar-Leptoquark-SMEFT/Mass_Bound/README.md

 These plots demonstrate how different Yukawa structures shift the exclusion, with theory predictions crossing the ATLAS 95% CL curves at different mass ranges.
 ## Comparison
-We can clearly see that for the charge 5/3 in $y_{12}$, the lower mass bound is much lower than charge 2/3 in $y_{22}$.
-The possible estimation is beacause of the high sesitivty in electron chalorimeter, background effects are also mildly contributing in this electron production making high luminosity compared to expected line.
+We observe that for the charge-5/3 leptoquark in the $y_{12}$ coupling (electron channel), the lower mass bound is noticeably weaker than for the charge-2/3 leptoquark in the $y_{22}$ coupling (muon/jet channel).
+A plausible reason is the high sensitivity of the ATLAS electromagnetic calorimeter, which enhances the efficiency of electron identification.
+However, this channel is also affected by larger Standard Model backgrounds (such as $Z/γ^* \to ee$ and $W \to eν$ with jets), which leads to fluctuations between observed and expected limits.
+In contrast, the muon+jet final state tends to have cleaner backgrounds and more stable reconstruction, giving a stronger exclusion.